 Locksmiths who service bank equipment are skilled in mechanical and electronic time locks, time delay devices, night deposit units, combination and electronic and key locks for vaults and safes.

 Locksmiths are sometimes required to manoeuver heavy objects and climb ladders.
-It is important that locksmiths have a willingness to keep learning about new developments in security equipment.
+It is important for locksmiths to have a willingness to keep learning about new developments in security equipment.
 Knowledge of electronics, welding, carpentry and metal working is an asset.
 Locksmiths must be reliable, accurate and honest.

 For more information regarding tasks and activities, please review the Trade Regulation.